• Skip to primary navigation

 Mashed Potatoes are the ultimate comfort food.
 They’re delicious, perfectly buttery, and never let you down.

-My favorite way to eat them is with a nice juicy steak.
+My favorite way to eat them is with a nice juicy steak or air fryer turkey drumsticks.

 These Roasted Garlic Mashed Potatoes however, take that classic comfort food everyone knows and loves, and really levels it up.